uhhhci/intelligent-virtual-agent-sdk-examples/README.md

-# Intelligent Virtual Human SDK
+# Intelligent Virtual Human SDK Examples

 <img src="./Documentations/images/Teaser.png" alt="teaser"
     style="float: center; margin-right: 10px; " />

 The package contains the Intelligent Virtual Human SDK developed by the [human computer interaction group](https://www.inf.uni-hamburg.de/en/inst/ab/hci.html) at Hamburg University.

-Please note that the usage of the SDK requires ethical & responsible use.
-Details can be found [here](./LICENSE.md).
+<span style="color:red"> ***Please note that the usage of the SDK requires ethical & responsible use.
+Details can be found [here](./LICENSE.md).***</span>

+***For more detail on the ethical Issues of impersonation and AI fakes we refer to the following [paper](https://zenodo.org/records/15413114):***

+Oliva, R., Wiesing, M., Gállego, J., Inami, M., Interrante, V., Lecuyer, A., McDonnell, R., Nouviale, F., Pan, X., Steinicke, F., & Slater, M. (2025).
+Where Extended Reality and AI May Take Us: Ethical Issues of Impersonation and AI Fakes in Social Virtual Reality (Version 1).
+Zenodo.

 ##  Demo